htmfilho/htmfilho.github.io/_posts/2010/2010-03-03-you-know-what-i-love-my-blog.md

 > <b>I might regret but I don’t</b>

-> “<i>I might regret doing things not related to my work just to solve other people’s problem, but I don’t because those things taught me many other things that I didn’t expect to learn.</i>
+> “_I might regret doing things not related to my work just to solve other people’s problem, but I don’t because those things taught me many other things that I didn’t expect to learn._"

 > I might regret starting my research so late, but I don’t because pressure is also part of the game.